-The Restoration of Organs : A Practical Guide to the Organist in Country and Isolated Parishes.
+The Restoration of Organs: A Practical Guide to the Organist in Country and Isolated Parishes.
 By John Matthews.

-[London : Office of Musical Opinion.]
+[London: Office of Musical Opinion.]

 This excellent little volume-a series of articles, revised and now published in book form-should be in the hands of every organist.
-It makes no claim to be a treatise on the art of organ-building, but-to quote the author-'is intended to help those who have good reason to be dissatisfied with various defects in their organs, and who are yet unaware of the real cause and nature of those defects, and who may the real cause and nature of those defects, and who may not be in the happy position of being able to give carte blanche to a good builder for a complete rebuild.'
-The author takes the reader pleasantly through the internal arrangements of the organ, leads him unerringly to the most common defects, and tells him exactly how to takle them.
-The articles are concise and practical, and deal with every conceivable contingency, from repairing the sound-boards to cleaning the keys.
+It makes no claim to be a treatise on the art of organ-building, but-to quote the author-' is intended to help those who have good reason to be dissatisfied with various defects in their organs, and who are yet unaware of the real cause and nature of those defects, and who may not be in the happy position of being able to give carte blanche to a good builder for a complete rebuild.'
+The author takes the reader pleasantly through the internal arrangements of the organ, leads him unerringly to the most common defects, and tells him exactly how to tackle them.
+The articles are concise and practical, and deal with every conceivable contingency from reasizing the cound beards to conceivable contingency, from repairing the sound-boards to cleaning the keys.

-There is an excellent chapter on tuning, and some luable advice on the treatment of reeds.
-The writer valuable advice on the treatment of reeds. has also many interesting things to say concerning the construction of the modern key-board, the possible developments of the pedal-board, systems of control, characteristic tone in the pedals, &c.
-A most readable and practical book.
+There is an excellent chapter on tuning, and some valuable advice on the treatment of reeds.
+The writer has also many interesting things to say concerning the construction of the modern key-board, the possible developments of the pedal-board, systems of control, characteristic tone in the pedals, &c.
+A most readable and practical

 Combined Counterpoint in Three Parts, and Florid and Imitational Counterpoint in Three and Four Parts, with Examples.
 By George J. Bennett, Mus.
-Doc., F.R.C.O., &c.
+Doc., F.R.C.O.,